trackmania-rl/tmrl/README.md

 To process raw camera images (snapshots), it uses a Convolutional Neural Network (CNN) _(note: only the MLP is supported at the moment, the rest is WIP)_.

-### Developer features:
+### Developer features (real-time applications):
 * **Python library:**
-`tmrl` is a complete framework designed for helping you successfully implement deep RL in your real-time applications (e.g., robots).
+`tmrl` is a complete framework designed to help you successfully implement deep RL in your real-time applications (e.g., robots).
 A complete tutorial toward doing this is provided [here](readme/tuto_library.md).

 * **Real-Time Gym environment:**